Rayzhangzirui/math10fa24/_sources/final_project_instruction.md

 I would like to post my notebook on the course's website.
 [Yes/No]
 ```
 Answer the question regarding whether you want your project posted in the course notes.
-If the answer is "yes", you can also email me to update the notebook or take it down later.
+If the answer is "yes", you can also email me to update or remove the notebook later.

 ## Requirements
 * This is an individual project.